Exawind/openturbine/docs/sphinx/theory/quadrature.rst

 typical finite-element beam implementations, :math:`P`-point Gauss-Legendre quadrature is common.
 While that is often sufficient for uniform or linearly varying properties, it can be inadequate for highly variable material properties.
-OpenTurbine provides users the option of Guass-Legendre or trapezoid-rule quadrature, with the former being suitable for constant-material-property beams and the latter for variable-property beams.
+Kynema provides users the option of Guass-Legendre or trapezoid-rule quadrature, with the former being suitable for constant-material-property beams and the latter for variable-property beams.
 Trapezoid-quadrature locations at each